The Shanghai GE Program

 Click here to meet or contact the Shanghai Program Staff.

-The Visiting Faculty Member for Summer 2014 will be Professor Denise Ferguson.
-Professor Ferguson can be contacted via email here.
+The Visiting Faculty Member for Summer 2015 will be Kindy DeLong.

 Shanghai, the largest city in the People's Republic of China, is locted on the Yangtze River in eastern China.
 Since the recent lifting of market restrictions, Shanghai has been a leading force in Chine economic reform, emerging as a dynamic international metropolis with a striking juxtaposition of the most modern and traditional Chinese elements.